Coastal Vietnamese Community Leans On Faith, And Each Other, To Rebuild After Harvey

 So it was with the large Vietnamese population in New Orleans East after Hurricane Katrina.
 In the past 12 years, almost all have returned, the incidence of PTSD is low, and people are working again.
 After the storm, Mary Queen of Vietnam Catholic Church was a central gathering place for organizational meetings and distribution of supplies.
 Moreover, the parish priest emerged as a leader.

-"They fared great by all standard measures of recover," said Mark Vanlaningham of Tulane University, who has studied the recovery of Vietnamese in New Orleans.
-He said the elders had the 1975 immigrant experience as a lense to view the calamity of Katrina.
+"They fared great by all standard measures of recovery," said Mark VanLandingham of Tulane University, who has studied the Vietnamese in New Orleans.
+He said the elders had the 1975 immigrant experience as a lens to view the calamity of Katrina.

 "(They said) we're a group that's going to make it.
-We're a population that overcomes obstacles, and I think that self concept played a really big role and gave them a collective self confidence that they're going to make it through (Katrina)," Vanlaningham said.
+We're a population that overcomes obstacles, and I think that self concept played a really big role and gave them a collective self confidence that they're going to make it through (Katrina)," VanLandingham said.

 The plucky Vietnamese community on the Texas coast may have this advantage as well, but for the fact that their church has been destroyed.

-Note: An earlier version of this story misspelled Mark VanLandingham's name as Vanlaningham.